Skip to main content

 The long-term implications of elevated cortisol are also deeply entwined with metabolic dysregulation, which creates a secondary pathway for ovarian dysfunction.
 Cortisol is a glucocorticoid, and one of its primary functions is to increase circulating glucose to provide energy during a stress response.
 Chronic elevation leads to a state of persistent hyperglycemia and subsequent hyperinsulinemia as the pancreas works to control blood sugar levels.

-This state of has direct consequences for the ovaries.
+This state of insulin resistance has direct consequences for the ovaries.
 High levels of insulin can stimulate theca cells in the ovaries to produce androgens, such as testosterone.
 This alteration in the intra-ovarian hormonal milieu is a key feature of Polycystic Ovary Syndrome (PCOS), a common cause of anovulatory infertility.

 The synergy between stress-induced cortisol and diet-induced insulin resistance can therefore create a potent combination that promotes a PCOS-like phenotype, characterized by hyperandrogenism, anovulation, and metabolic disturbances.
 This illustrates how a systemic hormonal imbalance, initiated by stress, can manifest as a specific ovarian pathology.